otago-polytechnic-bit-courses/ID721001-mobile-application-development/02-android-overview/README.md

 **Android Studio** is a cross-platform integrated development environment or IDE for the **Android** os. **Android Studio** is built on **JetBrains' IntelliJ IDEA** & designed specifically for **Android** development.

 ### How To Create A New Android Project

+Before you start make sure you checkout to the `02-practical` branch in your GitHub repository.

 To create a new Android project, follow these steps:
 1. Open **Android Studio**.
 2. In the **Welcome to Android Studio** window, click **Start a new Android Studio project**.